Distributed Optimization over Time-varying Graphs with Imperfect Sharing of Information: Problem Setup and Main Result

-\begin{example} \textbf{(Noisy Communication).} A practical scenario in which the noisy neighbor estimate model will be realized is due to the communication between the agents over a noise channel.
+The noisy estimation of the neighbors' state used in~\eqref{eq:upd_nd} may appear in various practical problem settings, due to the physical limitations of communication between the computing agents in the network.
+In the following, we describe a few scenarios, in which each neighbor can only receive a noisy estimate of the updated states in each iteration. \begin{example} \textbf{(Noisy Communication).} A practical scenario in which the noisy neighbor estimate model will be realized is due to the communication between the agents over a noise channel.
 Consider a wireless medium, in which the computing nodes communicate to their neighbors over a Gaussian channel, i.e., when node $j$ sends its state $\bfx_j(t)$ to its neighbor $i$, the signal received at node $i$ is $\bfx_j(t) + \bfz_{i,j}(t)$ where $\bfz_{i,j}(t)$ is a zero-mean Gaussian noise with variance $\sigma^2$, independent across $(i,j)$, and $t$.
 Then we have